 You can make this part of your morning routine feel like a gift to yourself – something to anticipate with joy!

 More notes on Robin Sharma and the 5 am Club:

-He suggests spending 20 minutes exercising, 20 minutes reflecting (includes journaling, meditation, planning, prayer, contemplation), and 20 minutes “growing” (includes reviewing goals, reading books, listening to audiobooks or podcasts, or studying online).
+He suggests spending 20 minutes exercising, 20 minutes reflecting (includes journaling, meditation, planning, prayer, and contemplation), and 20 minutes “growing” (includes reviewing goals, reading books, listening to audiobooks or podcasts, or studying online).

-Having self-compassion and a flexible mindset are essential.
+Having self-compassion and a flexible mindset is essential.
 For 15 years, I was a hustling, full-time working single mom.
 So I know how it feels not to check all the boxes as I left the house to begin yet another busy, hectic day.

-Being kind to yourself in the morning and saying, “I’m worthy of feeling so happy today.
+Being kind to yourself in the morning and saying, “I’m worthy of feeling happy today.
 I’m doing my best.”

 Affirming these loving words to yourself welcomes a sense of ease.

 Think of your morning habits as part of a self-care tool kit and that you can be flexible.
 If you miss the workout, you can take a walk at lunch or squeeze a quick workout in during the evening.
 The same goes for meditation.